 • Collision coverage covers your own car damages after your vehicle collides with something — another car, a fence, a wall, a tree or anything except an animal.

-• Comprehensive coverage covers everything else — theft, vandalism, flood damage, a falling tree or branches or an animal strike.
+• Comprehensive coverage covers everything else — theft, vandalism, flood damage, a falling tree or an animal strike.

 The costs of comprehensive and collision are determined by the value of your car and the likelihood that the insurance company will have to pay out that amount.
 There are only three ways to save money on the cost of that coverage: